fayway/silex-wordpress/README.md

 > What's the purpose of the plugin?
 Why don't you talk about the business instead of WordPress or Silex, those are just tools

 > Arghhh...
-God help you, cause the tools will not...
+God help you, cause the tools will not!

 So you're warned, don't try this at home or do it at your own risk :)